 Journal and Reflect Before Your Infusion

 Journal about what you hope to learn, experience, and resolve during the infusion.
 Write out your goals for the infusion, such as “decrease my pain levels” or “let go of anxiety and depression.”
-The earlier your start the journaling process the better (at least the day before and definitely no later than the few hours before your infusion!).
-Create and be in an unhurried, calm mindset before your infusion.
+The earlier you start the journaling process the better (at least the day before and definitely no later than the few hours before your infusion!).
+Consciously create and be in an unhurried, calm mindset before your infusion.
 Aim to keep the stress levels to a minimum.
 If possible, spend as much time in nature prior to your infusion.

 Set Your Intention